Mark A. Goldberg

 Lecturer, Jewish Studies, Religious Studies, and World Cultures and Literatures

 Executive Director of Houston Hillel

-Kenny Weiss is a lecturer in Jewish Studies and Religious Studies.
-His courses include an overview of Judaism, rabbinic literature, and Judaism in popular culture.
-His most recent research interests involve the nature of humor, and the way in which Jews use humor to create community.
-Kenny Weiss is the rabbi and executive director of Houston Hillel, through which he coordinates Jewish life for undergraduate and graduate students on Houston’s college campuses, and for Jewish young professionals throughout Houston.
+Kenny Weiss is a lecturer in Jewish studies and religious studies.
+His courses include an overview of Judaism, rabbinic literature and Judaism in popular culture.
+His most recent research interests involve the nature of humor and the way in which Jews use humor to create community.
+Kenny Weiss is the rabbi and executive director of Houston Hillel, through which he coordinates Jewish life for undergraduate and graduate students on Houston’s college campuses and Jewish young professionals throughout Houston.